andela/rails-api-practice/README.md

-## Building an exposing an api built in Ruby On Rails
+## Building and exposing an api built in Ruby On Rails

 #### Introduction and topics
 This tutorial will build an application that exposes data pertaining to vendors and suya.
+It is my first time in Nigeria and some of the instructors took me to eat some awesome Nigerian BBQ and so this app will obviously be about Suya.

 In this tutorial/walkthrough, we will cover the following topics:
--Setting up a rails api application
+* Setting up a rails api application
--Creating models and their associated tables in a database.
+* Creating models and their associated tables in a database.
--Validating model columns.
+* Validating model columns.
--Creating columns for these tables in the database with different types -Setting up associations between two tables (has_many and belongs_to associations) -Unit Testing and Controller Testing.
+* Creating columns for these tables in the database with different types
+* Setting up associations between two tables (has_many and belongs_to associations)
+* Unit Testing and Controller Testing.
 We will test validations and controller endpoints.
--ActiveModel Serializers for manipulating the delivered JSON.
+* ActiveModel Serializers for manipulating the delivered JSON.
--Rails routes, gemfile
+* Rails routes, gemfile
--We will explore how to use the pry gem which is a kind of Ruby debugger.
+* We will explore how to use the pry gem which is a kind of Ruby debugger.

 #### Let's Begin.